rushabhshah27/ThermometersMvc/README.md

 First, I created MVC Application with the assigned product 'Thermometers' using Visual Studio - ASP.NET Core 3.1.
 Then I included Individual User Accounts authentication and configure for HTTPS.
+After that, I created a GitHub Repository to backup my application.